 To reserve your room, call the hotel at the number below.
-Be sure to tell the hotel you're with the FDAnews workshop to qualify for the reduced rate.
+Be sure to tell the hotel you're with the FDAnews Workshop to qualify for the reduced rate.
 Only reservations made by the reservation cutoff date are offered the special rates, and space is limited.
 Hotels may run out of discounted rates before the reservation cutoff date.
 The discounted rate is also available two nights before and after the event based on availability.
-The hotel may require the first night's room deposit with tax.
+Hotel may require first night's room deposit with tax.
 Room cancellations within 72 hours of the date of arrival or "no-shows" will be charged for the first night's room with tax.